 Mark has a particular interest in the energy, infrastructure and telecommunications sectors and has advised clients across a range of commercial and financial matters.

 Mark is recognised as a Band 1 lawyer in Chambers Asia Pacific 2019 and is recognised by Legal 500 Asia Pacific 2018 and AsiaLaw Profiles 2016 for his banking & finance expertise.
-He is ranked as a Notable Practitioner by IFLR1000 2018.
+He is also recognised as a notable practitioner by IFLR1000 2019.

 Mark has advised: